vilasvarghese/ansible/facts/instructions.md

 		shell
 		perl
 		any other languages.
-	Output of the fact should json
+	Output of the fact should be json

 3. Give execution permission on the file.